kluo/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 ===========================

 You may want to present different students with different problems, or different versions of the same problem.
-To do this, you'll create a Problem component for each problem or version in Studio, and then edit your course outside of Studio to randomize the problem that students see.
+To do this, you create a Problem component for each problem or version in Studio, and then edit your course outside of Studio to randomize the problem that students see.